chi-collective/genparse/docs/getting_started.md

 - **prompt** (str): The input prompt to generate samples from.
 This is the starting text for the language model.
 - **n_particles** (int): The number of particles (samples) to generate.

-We also highlight the following optional arguments:
+There are the following optional arguments:

 - **method** (str): The sampling method to use.
 Options include 'smc' for Sequential Monte Carlo and 'is' for importance sampling.
 Default to 'smc'.
 * **max_tokens** (int): The maximum number of tokens to generate.
 Defaults to 500.